Dong237/ChatAceso/inference/README.md

 Example of an bash script for inference can be found [here](https://github.com/Dong237/HealthBot/blob/main/inference.sh)

 ## Arguments

-- `--gpu-id`: Primary GPU device to load inputs onto for inference.
-Default: `0`
+**Model Arguments**:
 - `--model`: name/path of the model.
-Default = `../huggingface_models/GPT-NeoXT-Chat-Base-20B`
+Default is "meta-llama/Llama-2-7b-chat-hf".
+- `--cache-dir`: name/path of the cache directory.
+Default is "/scratch/huggingface".
-- `--peft`: indicates whether to use the model fine-tuned with PEFT, default is False
+- `--peft`: whether to load the model with existing PEFT weights.
+If True, user must also provide the path to the PEFT weights.
+Default is False.
-- `--peft-weights`: name/path of PEFT weights, only required when peft is used
+- `--peft-weights`: name/path of PEFT weights.
+Default is "/peft_weights".

+**Hardware Arguments**:
+- `--gpu-id`: the ID of the GPU to run on.
+Default is 0.
+- `-g` `--gpu-vram`: GPU ID and VRAM to allocate to loading the model, separated by a `:` in the format `ID:RAM` where ID is the CUDA ID and RAM is in GiB. `gpu-id` must be present in this list to avoid errors.
+Accepts multiple values, for example, `-g ID_0:RAM_0 ID_1:RAM_1 ID_N:RAM_N`
+- `-r` `--cpu-ram`: CPU RAM overflow allocation for loading the model.
+Optional, and only used if the model does not fit onto the GPUs given.

+**Inference Arguments**:
 - `--max-tokens`: the maximum number of tokens to generate.
 Default: `128`
 - `--sample`: indicates whether to sample.
 Default: `True`
 - `--temperature`: temperature for the LM.
 Default: `0.6`
 - `--top-k`: top-k for the LM.
 Default: `40`
-- `--retrieval`: augment queries with context from the retrieval index.
-Default `False`
-- `-g` `--gpu-vram`: GPU ID and VRAM to allocate to loading the model, separated by a `:` in the format `ID:RAM` where ID is the CUDA ID and RAM is in GiB. `gpu-id` must be present in this list to avoid errors.
-Accepts multiple values, for example, `-g ID_0:RAM_0 ID_1:RAM_1 ID_N:RAM_N`
-- `-r` `--cpu-ram`: CPU RAM overflow allocation for loading the model.
-Optional, and only used if the model does not fit onto the GPUs given.
+- `--repetition-penalty`: repetition penalty for the generation.
+Default is 1.0.

 ## Hardware requirements for inference
 The GPT-NeoXT-Chat-Base-20B model requires at least 41GB of free VRAM.
 Used VRAM also goes up by ~100-200 MB per prompt.